Repurposing content marketing is something we talk about a lot but rarely follow through with.

 Content repurposing examples

-Another great example is that of Soapbox.
+Another great example is that of Hypercontext.
 Hiba Amin, Content Marketing Manager, told me they repurpose most of their agenda templates and create blogs about them.
+One-on-one templates like these...

 Content repurposing services

-When you start repurposing content, and have the luxury of a budget, consider hiring a specialist in the type of content you wish to repurpose to.
+When you start repurposing content, and have the luxury of a budget, consider hiring a specialist in the type of content you wish to repurpose.